Armin-AF/Server-Side-CacheSystem/README.md

 - React - A JavaScript library for building user interfaces
 - TypeScript - A statically typed superset of JavaScript that adds features to the language

+## Contribution

+Contributions to this project are welcome.
+If you have any ideas, suggestions, or bug fixes, feel free to open a GitHub issue or submit a pull request.
+Your contributions will help improve the caching system and overall functionality of the project.

+Thank you for your interest in the GitHub User API Client with Caching project.
+By leveraging caching technology, we aim to optimize the retrieval of user data from the GitHub API, providing faster response times and an improved user experience.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details